Leonard’s War episode 1: if you can walk away from it, you’re ready

 The local army reserve unit taught him to maintain and ride a motorcycle

-It’s not clear why he was chosen for training as a pilot in the Royal Flying Corps (RFC), but given the indicators for other such personnel choices at the time, it’s probably because the MSVR had trained Learmount to ride and maintain a motorcycle.
+When he reported for military service he was chosen for training as a pilot in the Royal Flying Corps (RFC).
+It is not clear – historically at least – why the RFC decided he was suitable material, but given the indicators for other such personnel choices at the time, it’s probably because the MSVR had trained Learmount to ride and maintain a motorcycle.
 These skills, combined with his maths and physics education at the Royal Newcastle Grammar School, probably swung the decision.

-Learmount reported to Brooklands aerodrome, Surrey, on 19 March 1915 for RFC flying training, and his flying log book says he got airborne the next day for his first lesson in a Maurice Farman “Longhorn” biplane, an ungainly French-designed machine with many of the same basic features as the Wright Flyer.
+Learmount reported to Brooklands aerodrome, Surrey, on 19 March 1915 for RFC flying training, and his flying log book says he got airborne the next day for his first lesson in a Maurice Farman “Longhorn” biplane, an ungainly French-designed machine.

 A Maurice Farman Longhorn trainer

 His instructor, Sgt Watts, hadn’t been trained as an instructor, he merely had flying experience.
-The RFC didn’t begin formally training instructors until 1917.
+The RFC hadn’t developed a flying training syllabus until early 1917, and didn’t begin formally training instructors until late 1917.

-Learmount flew his first solo on 2 April, exactly two weeks later, having flown ten trips within sight of the airfield and logged a total of 3h 10min in the air.
-The day before – April Fool’s Day – he had flown a sortie lasting 45min, by far the longest duration trip he had flown.
+On 1 April 1915, Learmount flew a sortie lasting 45min, by far the longest duration trip he had flown.
 In the remarks column of his flying log book he wrote: “First time controlled machine from pilot’s seat.
 Did several landings.
 No wind – no bumps.”

-Leonard’s entire pilot training lasted 12 weeks to the day he was posted, as a 2nd Lieutenant, to No 7 Squadron at Saint Omer, France, about 25km south-east of Calais.
-He’d accumulated exactly 24h airborne time, and the entry in the “remarks” column of his log book for his 9 June final training sortie reveals how much the RFC was prepared to forgive to get pilots rapidly to the front line.
+In the meantime, those aviators who – like Learmount – were a product of the system well ahead of this training upgrade, had to survive with what little skill they had!
+By the time Learmount was posted, as a 2nd Lieutenant, to No 7 Squadron at Saint-Omer, France, about 25km south-east of Calais, he’d accumulated exactly 24h airborne time.
+The entry in the “remarks” column of his log book for his 9 June 1915 final training sortie reveals how much the RFC was prepared to forgive to get pilots rapidly to the front line.
 It says: “Pancaked over sheds, smashed undercarriage and one wing landing.”

 Learmount’s flying log book at the end of his training

-Anyway, the landing at the end of Learmount’s final training sortie was clearly good enough for the RFC, because the next inscription in his log book is: “Arrived in France 12 June 1915.”
+Anyway, the crash-landing at the end of Learmount’s final training sortie was clearly good enough for the RFC, because the next inscription in his log book is: “Arrived in France 12 June 1915.”

 Out of the ordinary